SonarSource/sonarqube/server/sonar-docs/src/pages/setup/sonarqube-on-kubernetes.md

 ---
-title: Deploy Non-DCE on Kubernetes
+title: Deploy SonarQube on Kubernetes
 url: /setup/sonarqube-on-kubernetes/
 ---

 _This part of the Documentation is only valid for Community, Developer, and Enterprise Editions.
 For information on deploying the Data Center Edition of SonarQube on Kubernetes, see [this](/setup/sonarqube-cluster-on-kubernetes/) documentation._

 # Overview

-Deploying SonarQube on Kubernetes is still in the early phases.
-We've only tested deployment with the following recommendations and constraints, and deployment has some limitations as documented below.

 You can find the SonarQube Helm chart on [GitHub](https://github.com/SonarSource/helm-chart-sonarqube/tree/master/charts/sonarqube).